 What you have is your unique way of telling a story that’s probably hundreds of years old by now.

 People love that shit.
 I grew up reading the original fairy tales.
-I mean, I was five years old, sitting there working my way through the Cinderella version where the stepsisters cut off their toes and birds pluck out their eyes as they’re literally marching Cinderella to the marriage altar.
+I mean, I was five years old, sitting there working my way through the Cinderella version where the stepsisters cut off their own toes and birds pluck out their eyes as they’re literally marching Cinderella to the marriage altar.
 Those stories are a part of my DNA and probably why I can’t resist writing dark stuff.
-I love fairy tales very much.
-I own three different versions of Beauty and the Beast.
-You’d think one would be enough, but each one approaches the story in a unique way, a way that only that author could achieve.
-(Which is quite feat, since two of them were written by the same author: Robin McKinley.)
-Readers love tropes and will actively seek out their favorite tropes so you really, really don’t have to worry about someone stealing your idea and publishing it.
+Readers love tropes and will actively seek out their favorite tropes, or retellings of already-existing stories and themes, so you really, really don’t have to worry about someone stealing your idea and publishing it.
 Just write the damn story.

-Writers who zealously guard their work, require NDAs (which aren’t appropriate for anything except Harry Potter Book 7-level stuff, and that was the publishers because they wanted to make massive money), and who screech about theft of idea are obnoxious and insecure and the rest of the writing community stands back and laughs in their sleeves over such people.
+Writers who zealously guard their work, require NDAs (which aren’t appropriate for anything except Harry Potter Book 7-level stuff), and who screech about theft of idea are obnoxious and insecure, and the rest of the reading/writing community stands back and laughs up their sleeves over such people.
 Don’t be one of them.

 Second, do not drag other authors down.
 Lift them up.